Deploy configurations for all server roles

 You can configure your central Splunk instance to be a deployment server, or install full Splunk on another server and configure it as the deployment server.

 - For information on using the deployment server, refer to "About deployment server" in the core Splunk documentation.

 Prepare the deployment on the deployment server

 %SPLUNK_HOME%\etc\system\local\serverclass.conf on your deployment server to specify a server class for each server role and Windows Server version and optionally one for the server running the reputation service (which must have Internet access).
 The recommended naming convention is:

-%SPLUNK_HOME%\etc\system\local\serverclass.conf ensure that the components you want to deploy are configured to be pushed to the right machines:
+%SPLUNK_HOME%\etc\system\local\serverclass.confto ensure that the add-ons you want to deploy go to the right servers:

-- Search heads get the app and all of the TAs.
+- Search heads in the central instance get the app and all of the included add-ons.